ifd3f/astralbijection/README.md

 I'm Astrid and I like to code.

 - 🔭 I’m currently building a Kubernetes cluster at home!
+[Learn more here](https://astrid.tech/projects/plebscale/)
 - 🌱 I’m currently learning DevOps and web development.
 - 📫 How to reach me:
   - via email [astrid@astrid.tech](mailto:astrid@astrid.tech)